nilsojes/Mycommands/README.md

 Summary
 -------

-Mycommands is a simple command line script to organize and fetch your favourite unix/linux commands.
+Mycommands is a simple command line script (written in ruby) to organize and fetch your favourite unix/linux commands.

 About